kiwipeace01/Sample/README.md

 # Split Consensus
-Github repo for the online experiment for the Split Consensus Project
+Github repo for the online experiment for the US Split Consensus Project

 https://split-consensus.herokuapp.com/